Are you looking for cheap and easy-to-make fall decor? This DIY acorn tree is just what you’re looking for! It’s simple, fast and just about free!

 DIY is the Way to Go

 What I also love about this project is that you can change it up for different seasons.
 You can customize what you hang on the branches for Christmas, winter, spring, etc. Just be sure not to glue the string to the branches, but just drape it on.
+Here are some other ways I’ve styled it for Christmas, then for winter!

 And if you just need some ideas to get your brain started, take a look at 30 Home Decorating Ideas for Fall and more specifically, fall porch inspiration with pro-tips for decorating!